appt-org/appt-website/src/data/code-samples/en/media-captions/net-maui.md

     HorizontalOptions="Center" />
 ```

-If you name the MediaElement, e.g. `x:Name="mediaElement"`, you can pause and play the video using code.
+If you name the `MediaElement`, e.g., `x:Name="mediaElement"`, you can pause and play the video using code.

 ```csharp
 private void OnMediaButtonClicked(object sender, EventArgs e)